how I run the studio

 Phone calls and emails are the only ways I communicate about work.

-I will not work with gambling, arms, tobacco, oil and gas, or other rapacious and/or ethically misaligned businesses.
+I will not work with gambling, military, arms, tobacco, oil and gas, animal agriculture, or other businesses that I personally judge to be rapacious, harmful, or ethically misaligned.

 These systems, processes, and checks and balances are for both our sakes.